hg1337/homeassistant-dwd/setup.md

 ![Screenshot Weather Forecast Card Configuration](./images/screenshot_weather-forecast-card-configuration.png)

-I can really recommend the custom weather card at https://github.com/bramkragten/weather-card, I started using that a long time ago, because it allows more customizations than the standard weather forecast card:
+I really like the custom weather card at https://github.com/bramkragten/weather-card.
+I started using that a long time ago, because it shows more information and allows more customizations than the standard Weather Forecast Card.
+However, it doesn't seem to be maintained any more and doesn't support the new forecast mechanism.

 ![Screenshot Weather Card](./images/screenshot_bramkragten-weather-card.png)